 This API allows setting the mode used by CPU_SUSPEND to coordinate power states.
-See section 4.2 for a description of coordination modes and section 5.20 for a full description of this function.
+See section 4.2 for a description of coordination modes and section 5.21 for a full description of this function.

 Parameters

 Declaration Value

-uint32 Function ID: 0x8400 000F
+uint32 Function ID 0x8400 000F

 uint32 mode 0: platform-coordinated mode1: OS-initiated mode

 Return

 Declaration Value

-• SUCCESS
+SUCCESS

 NOT_SUPPORTED

-Int32 INVALID_PARAMETERS
+int32 INVALID_PARAMETERS

 • DENIED

 See section 5.2.2 for integer values associated with each return code.

-5.1.20 PSCI_STAT_RESIDENCY
+5.1.21 PSCI_STAT_RESIDENCY

 Returns the amount of time the platform has spent in the given power state since cold boot.
-See section 5.21 for more details.
+See section 5.22 for more details.

-Parameters

-Declaration Value

-uint32 Function ID: 0x8400 0010 SMC32 version0xC400 0010 SMC64 version

-SMC32 uint32 SMC64 uint64 target_cpu This parameter follows the same format as the target_cpu parameter of a CPU_ON call (see section 5.1.4).

-uint32 power_state Described in section 5.21.1.
+Parameters Declaration Value uint32 Function ID 0x8400 0010 SMC32 version 0xC400 0010 SMC64 version SMC32 uint32 SMC64 uint64 target_cpu This parameter follows the same format as the target_cpu parameter of a CPU_ON call (see section 5.1.4). uint32 power_state Described in section 5.22.1.
+Return Declaration Value SMC32 uint32 SMC64 uint64 residency Returns the amount of time, in microseconds, spent in a local state, identified by power_state, by the topology node represented by the target_cpu and the highest power level of power_state.

-Return

-Notain

-Declaration Value

-5.1.21 PSCI_STAT_COUNT
+5.1.22 PSCI_STAT_COUNT

 Return the number of times the platform has used the given power state since cold boot.
-See section 5.21 for more details.
+See section 5.22 for more details.

+Declaration

+Value

-Parameters Declaration Value uint32 Function ID: 0x8400 0011 SMC32 version0xC400 0011 SMC64 version SMC32 uint32 SMC64 uint64 target_cpu This parameter follows the same format as the target_cpu parameter of a CPU_ON call (see section 5.1.4). uint32 power_state Described in section 5.21.1.
-Return Declaration Value SMC32 uint32 SMC64 uint64 count Returns the number of times a local state, identified by power_state, has been leveraged since cold boot by the topology node represented by the target_cpu and the highest power level of power_state.
+uint32 Function ID 0x8400 0011 SMC32 version 0xC400 0011 SMC64 version SMC32 uint32 SMC64 uint64 target_cpu This parameter follows the same format as the target_cpu parameter of a CPU_ON call (see section 5.1.4). uint32 power state Described in section 5.22.1.
+Return Return Declaration Value